-6. Conclusions
+6. CONCLUSIONS

 This paper considered the economic and emissions impacts on U.S. commercial aviation of the FAA's renewable jet fuel goal when this target is met using AF fuel from perennial grasses.
-As this fuel is more expensive than conventional fuel under our baseline petroleum price, we assumed that the goal would be met by commercial aviation voluntarily purchasing renewable fuel at a price premium, which is equivalent to airlines offering biofuel producers an implicit subsidy.
+As this fuel is more expensive than conventional fuel under the assumed petroleum price we regarded the goal to be met by commercial aviation voluntarily purchasing renewable fuel at a price premium, which is equivalent to airlines offering biofuel producers an implicit subsidy.